MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Notes

+Support for keys of LongLong data type which is only availablue using the DictionaryKeyVluePair.cls IDictionary implementation and compatibile with VBA 7.

 For VBA-IDictionary v2.1 the enumeration of DictionaryKeyValuePairs is on Keys, previously it had been on a key, value pair in a one dimensional array where the first element i.e. dictEntry(0) was the key and the second i.e. dictEntry(1) was the dictionary item.
 This was changed for consistency with the Scripting.Dictionary behaviour.
 Possibly in future will add an option to decided to enumerate on keys or key, value pairs.
 General best practice is to specify to enumerate on Keys instead of enumerating on the dictionary object.